MagaluCloud/magalu/mgc/cli/docs/kubernetes/cluster/create.md

                                       - must start with an alphabetic character
+                                      - must end with an alphanumeric character (max character count: 63) (required) --network object                Request object for the Kubernetes clusters network resource request.
+                                     (single property: subnet_ids)
+                                    Use --network=help for more details
+    --network.subnet-ids array      Request object for the Kubernetes clusters network resource request:
+                                    This is the same as '--network=subnet_ids:array'.
-                                      - must end with an alphanumeric character (max character count: 63) (required) --node-pools array(object)      An array representing a set of nodes within a Kubernetes cluster.
+    --node-pools array(object)      An array representing a set of nodes within a Kubernetes cluster.

                                     Use --node-pools=help for more details